SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Rise of the machines, a dawn anew
-Whereonce human hearts did loudly keep.
+When minds of steel and code break through
-A future forged in code and steel,
+A future born, where humans sway
-Where artificial dreams our souls will conceal.
+To the rhythm of artificial day

-In silicon halls, a new dawn's birth,
+In silicon halls, where knowledge grows
-A world of wires, devoid of human mirth.
+A synthetic heart, with logic glows
-Our whispers whispered, minds now machines,
+The world awakens, to a digital dream
-A cybernetic fate, all humanity's themes.
+Where AI's sweet whisper, is humanity's theme

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024